 It is CAUTIONED that most of these issues are perpetual preferreds meaning they are sensitive to interest rate movements.

 In this case safety of the security doesn’t mean safety of the share price.
 While the shares are extremely safe the share PRICE can be decimated if interest rates move strongly higher.

 We note that BDC’s are organized as closed end funds, but we do NOT include them here.

-We note that the issue from Kayne Anderson and those from Oxford Lane and RiverNorth are term preferreds thus they have mandatory redemption dates.
+We note that the issues from Eagle Point Credit, Eagle Point income and Oxford Lane and RiverNorth are term preferreds thus they have mandatory redemption dates.

 A click on the ticker symbol takes you to the issue detail page.